Document Control and Record Management

 To enrol in the LICQual Level 2 Diploma in Document Control and Record Management Course, candidates must meet the following entry requirements:

-- Age Requirement: Candidates must be at least 18 years of age at the time of enrolment.
+- Age Requirement: Applicant should be at least 18 years of age at the time of enrolment.

 Qualification# |